Dare-marvel/Hackerrank-Solutions/C/Apple and Orange.md

 int main()
 {
     int s, a, b, m, n, t;

-    scanf("%d %d", &s, &t);
+    // s and t represent the start and end points of the house scanf("%d %d", &s, &t);

-    scanf("%d %d", &a, &b);
+    // a and b represent the positions of the apple and orange trees scanf("%d %d", &a, &b);

-    scanf("%d %d", &m, &n);
+    // m and n represent the number of apples and oranges that fall from each tree scanf("%d %d", &m, &n);
     int app[m], ora[n], as = 0, os = 0;

-    for (int i = 0; i < m; i++)
+    // app[] and ora[] represent the distances of each apple and orange from their respective trees for (int i = 0; i < m; i++) scanf("%d", &app[i]);
-        scanf("%d", &app[i]);

     for (int j = 0; j < n; j++)
         scanf("%d", &ora[j]);
-    for (int k = 0; k < m; k++)
+    // as and os represent the number of apples and oranges that fall within the range of the house for (int k = 0; k < m; k++)
     {
         if (app[k] + a >= s && app[k] + a <= t)